‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 In the last five years, Tan has been in and out of high-end kitchens, totting up 70-hour work weeks, putting in turns as a waiter on particularly lean shifts and even training his bladder to go once a day to save time.
 Once, his immune system was so diminished, he broke out in hives.

-All without a grouse: “Service is service.”
+All without a grouse.
+“Service is service.”

 “I knew what I wanted, to be part of a Michelin-starred restaurant,” said Tan, with the frank confidence of someone speaking in the past tense.

-An eight-month stint at one Michelin star fine dining restaurant Seroja would help him over that hill.
+An eight-month stint at one-Michelin-starred fine-dining restaurant Seroja would help him over that hill.

 He said: “When I joined, they were new.
 I was part of the founding team that earned the first Michelin star.”

-Tan was one of just six running the 2,700 sq ft establishment on Fraser Street.
+Tan was one of just six running the 2,700 sq ft establishment in Fraser Street.

 There, cooking the cuisine of the Malay Archipelago, he was “transformed”.
 He is indebted to the team who taught him the limits of recipes, the cornerstone of lauded Italian and French cuisine, and turned his gaze to the cardinal points of Asian cooking – technique and produce.

-Now Senior Chef de Partie of popular restaurant Bottega di Carna at the Mondrian hotel at Duxton Hill, Tan admitted to feeling burnt out by his string of fine dining positions.
+Now senior chef de partie of popular restaurant Bottega di Carna at the Mondrian hotel in Duxton Hill, Tan admitted to feeling burned out by his string of fine-dining positions.

 “I wouldn’t be who I am today without them, but I needed a change,” he said, gesturing at the eye-watering prices of ingredients that left no room for error, chefs running on fumes and the non-negotiable specifications of head chefs, so unfriendly to personal touches.